microsoft/fluentui/packages/react-components/react-rating-preview/docs/Spec.md

 #### Slots

 - `root` - The root element of the `RatingDisplay`.
-The default html element is a `div`.
+The default HTML element is a `div`.
 - `valueText` - The slot that renders the value of the `RatingDisplay`.
-The default html element is a `span`.
+The default HTML element is a `span`.
 - `countText` - The slot that renders a figure representing the total number of ratings.
-The default html element is a `span`.
+The default HTML element is a `span`.

 #### Props